Ncynah/epirus.github.io/docs/index.md

 # Overview

-The Epirus blockchain explorer and smart contract registry is the go-to platform for both business and technical users for working with blockchain networks.
+The Epirus blockchain explorer and smart contract registry is the go-to platform for business and technical users for working with blockchain networks.

 <iframe src="https://player.vimeo.com/video/333204985" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>